STEM Curriculum and Teacher Materials

 Time to see what the kids know about their robot and programming

-These Assessment Packs help teachers evaluate student learning with KIBO with a focus on programming and robotics concepts and the engineering design process.
+These Assessment Workbooks help teachers evaluate student learning with KIBO with a focus on programming and robotics concepts and the engineering design process.
 These assessments, in the form of fun story problems with stickers that children need to solve, help teachers address student learning and outcomes.
 (Recommended: one workbook per student.)